 Fried Green Tomatoes

-I serve them seasoned with some pink Himalayan salt and drizzled with some basil infused extra virgin olive oil.
+I serve them seasoned with pink Himalayan salt and drizzled with basil-infused extra virgin olive oil.
 See my previous blog post on how to make the oil.

 Green Tomatoes in Vinegar

-This is perfect for those small tomatoes and what you add will depend on what you have on hand and what else is coming out of your garden.
-I have added some small chilies, black mustard seed and some garlic cloves.
+This is perfect for those small tomatoes; what you add will depend on what you have on hand and what else is coming out of your garden.
+I added some small chillies, black mustard seeds, and garlic cloves.
 Then top up the jar with distilled vinegar.
-Then process in the boiling water bath for 20 minutes to get a good vacuum seal.
-This heating process also helps to infuse the vinegar and tomatoes with the garlic and chili.
+Always use new lids.
+Then process in the boiling water bath for 20 minutes for a good vacuum seal.
+This heating process also helps to infuse the vinegar and tomatoes with the garlic and chilli.
 These are perfect serves with any small goods like salami.